 If you are looking to sign up a student to participate in the YLP program, please visit https://d57tm.org/ylpstudent/ for the sign up form.

 Are you inspired to empower our youth with self-confidence, communication and leadership skills?
 Are you considering to become a YLP coordinator or a club sponsor?
-Are you trying to complete a ACG or DTM?
+Are you trying to complete a DTM?
 Our youth need YOU, committed Toastmasters leaders and clubs, to coordinate and/or sponsor more YLPs in our community.
 Please check out these resources and contact the district youth chair for more information about YLP.

 The Purpose of YLP

 Every young person has the potential to become a good communicator and leader, but this potential needs to be nurtured and developed.
 The Youth Leadership Program’s unique eight-session, workshop-style design enables participants to develop this potential through practical experience.
 Participants learn to:

 - Overcome nervousness when speaking before an audience.